Asian Americans in sports: Olympics

 Since Tiffany Chin won the women's US Figure Skating Championship in 1985, Asian Americans have been prominent in that sport.
 Kristi Yamaguchi won three national championships, two world titles, and the 1992 Olympic gold medal.
 Michelle Kwan has won nine national championships and five world titles, as well as two Olympic medals (silver in 1998, bronze in 2002).
 At the 2018 Winter Olympics, Mirai Nagasu became the first American woman to land the triple axel in Olympic competition.
 Nathan Chen won a gold medal in the men's figure skating singles competition at the 2022 Winter Olympics.

 Apolo Ohno, who is of half Japanese descent, is a short track speed skater and an eight-time Olympic medalist as well as the most decorated American Winter Olympic athlete of all time.
 He became the youngest U.S. national champion in 1997 and was the reigning champion from 2001 to 2009, winning the title a total of 12 times.
 In 1999, he became the youngest skater to win a World Cup event title, and became the first American to win a World Cup overall title in 2001, which he won again in 2003 and 2005.
 He won his first overall World Championship title at the 2008 championships.

 Chloe Kim won gold medals in snowboarding at the 2018 and 2022 Winter Olympics.

 Nathan Adrian, who is a hapa of half Chinese descent, is a professional American swimmer and three-time Olympic gold medalist who currently holds the American record in the 50 and 100-yard freestyle (short course) events.
 He has won a total of fifteen medals in major international competitions, twelve gold, two silver, and one bronze spanning the Olympics, the World, and the Pan Pacific Championships.

 Hmong American Sunisa Lee won the 2020 Olympics all-around gymnastics gold medal during the Tokyo Olympics.

+Alysa Liu, who was raised by her Chinese-American immigrant father, won the Olympics single figure skating gold medal during the 2026 Winter Olympics.